Heritage - 10: "Get off of My Cloud!" - Fifty Plus Rocking Years of the Rolling Stones

 Literature to look out for:

-"Rolling With The Stones", (see right) Bill Wyman (from his diaries), publ.
+"Rolling With The Stones", (see above) Bill Wyman (from his diaries), publ.
 2002 Dorling Kindersley, ISBN 0 7513 4646 2, £30 - Exhaustive supply of information, press clippings, photographs, music lists.
 I bought a copy of this heavy volume when it first appeared on the market; Bill Wyman's recollections of the Stones' tours, albums, events, court appearances and everything that happened to them from their early days at the clubs and pubs, the Marquee and the BBC.
 What more could you want?;

 "The Rolling Stones - Unseen Archives", Susan Hill, photographs from the Daily Mail, publ.
 2002 Parragon Books, ISBN 0 75258 970 9 - Thorough coverage of the band 1964-2002, good class B&W newspaper images previously unpublished.
 Another quality work with a chronology of the band's career (sorry, can't remember the price, bought in 2002 when it first showed on the bookshelves) ;

 MOJO Magazine (Jan 2012 £4.50/US$9.99/CAN$13.50) "The Rolling Stones (Cover Story: On The Run In The 1970s)": Workmanlike overview of Stones' career, lots of b&w and colour images;